This advice applies to England. Change country

 The groups of people who have a priority need are different depending on whether you live in England, Wales or Northern Ireland, or in Scotland before the test was abolished.
-If you think you fall into a priority need group you can check this with a specialist adviser, for example, at a Citizens Advice Bureau.
+If you think you fall into a priority need group you can check this with a specialist adviser, for example, at a Citizens Advice.
 To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.

 You may be considered 'intentionally homeless' if you have deliberately done something which has made you lose your home.
 However, the definition of intentionally homeless is complicated and a decision made by your local authority can often be successfully challenged.
 For example, if you have become homeless because of rent or mortgage arrears you should not automatically be considered to be intentionally homeless.
 The local authority must look at each case individually.
 If you lost your home because of genuine financial problems you will not be homeless through your own fault.

 The local authority may refuse to accept responsibility if it thinks that you have no connection with the area where you are looking for help with housing.
 You would usually be expected to live, work or have family links to have a local connection.
 In this situation, you may be referred to an area where you do have a connection.